Jenny Dorsey (she/her)

 Emily Chen (she/her)

-Emily is a NYC-based management consultant, working primarily with technology companies.
-At her firm, she's involved in advancing diversity and inclusion initiatives within the company with a particular focus on undergraduate recruiting.
-Emily graduated from Yale University with a bachelor's degree in Economics and has been involved with various social impact groups, with a particular passion for API issues.
-In her free time, she enjoys bouldering and discovering the newest Asian restaurants in the city.
+Emily is a product manager at Adobe and ex-management consultant.
+Emily graduated from Yale University with a bachelor's degree in Economics and has been involved with various social impact groups, with a particular passion for API issues and diversity and inclusion.
+In her free time, she enjoys bouldering, reading, cooking, and discovering the newest restaurants in NYC.